Ocean debris kills nearly one million sea creatures every single year.

 Clean oceans for free dolphins.

 “Beach” cleanups can take place anywhere!
 You don’t have to live along a coast to help keep our oceans clean.
-Every piece of plastic and debris that you clean up is one less that will find its way into the ocean and potentially entangle and harm marine life.
+Every piece of plastic and debris that you clean up is one less that can find its way into a waterway and potentially entangle and harm marine life.
 Cleanups can take place at a beach next to the ocean, at a park, a river, or just around your local town.

 Get your friends and family together and make it an afternoon dedicated to cleaning up our world.
 Be sure and post your photos and tag us so we can feature them as well.
 If you decide to organize a beach clean up in your area and you would like us to share your event page with others, please send us the link.